 A word of warning: professors get a lot of emails asking about research positions.
 Most of these are mass-emailed form letters and are ignored.
 Even if yours is not, it's a good idea to understand how to make it stand out so it doesn't look like a mass-emailed form letter.

-But otherwise, it's a good idea to talk about a creative project you've worked on, preferably outside of class (or that started in class but continued far beyond the expectations for a good grade), something that you are proud of, and how you think it demonstrates that you might have what it takes to do research in theoretical computer science.
+But otherwise, it's a good idea to talk about a creative project you've worked on, preferably outside of class (or that started in class but continued far beyond the expectations for a good grade), something that you are proud of, and how you think it demonstrates that you might have what it takes to do mathematical research.
 Ideally, this will be a previous research project in theoretical computer science, but not necessarily.

 I also frequently teach ECS 220, graduate Theory of Computation.
 It is less directly related to my research, but it's still a good course to take to see what sort of problems I find interesting (and to demonstrate to me your problem-solving skills).